Advertiser disclosure

 Is buying and selling stocks on a daily basis the right approach?
 And is it even realistic?

-Stock picking can be rewarding, but it’s a dangerous game if you don’t know what you’re doing.
+Stock picking can sometimes be rewarding, but it’s a dangerous game if you don’t know what you’re doing.
 It’s also risky if you’re not investing enough money to be well-diversified.

 As a new investor, you’re going to be better off investing in a broad mix of stocks and bonds.
 You can easily do this by putting your money into ETFs and mutual funds.